thepaganrabbit/dockerwithKandK/README.md

 # Simple Java docker

-This is a simple docker and java setup with gradle.
+This is a simple docker and kotlin/ktor setup with gradle.

 ## Setting up VS Code (optional)

 Go to market place in VS Code and install:
-1. Extension Pack for Java
+1. Extension Pack for Java (if Java is the language used)
+2. Kotlin
+3. Remote-containers

 ## RUN